-The perfect Tamarind Margarita is sweet, tangy, and definitely my favorite of all the margarita flavors.
-You can now make this tasty margarita at home using my easy to make Sweet and Tangy Tamarind Syrup!
+The perfect Tamarind Margarita is sweet, tangy, and irresistible!
+Tamarindo Margaritas are a popular margarita flavor option and so simple to make!
+You can prepare this tasty Tamarind Margarita recipe at home using my easy-to-make Tamarind Syrup!

 When ordering this drink at a Mexican restaurant, you'll want to ask for a "Tamarindo Margarita."
 Unfortunately, Tamarind Margaritas aren't always on the menu.
 Luckily, now you can now make your own, yay!